Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 }
 ```

-### 6.3 Acceptance and rejection of bids
+### 6.3 Viewing bids
-All participants can view all bids placed on all invoices using use `get /api/v1/view_all_bids`.
+All participants can view all bids placed on all invoices using `get /api/v1/view_all_bids`.
 This creates a highly transparent platform and enables price discovery.

 Sample output
 ```